 First Posted 1/16/2014

 Below, internet colleague Paul Dessauer shares his extensive knowledge of opioids in comments about my naltrexone post.
 His comments were particularly interesting in that they provide evidence that at least someone is aware of the big picture about addiction to heroin and pain pills.
+A word about the opioid dependence big picture:

 In my post about naltrexone, I described how some people favored the drug over buprenorphine because of its lack of opioid effects.
 Unlike buprenorphine, naltrexone is an antagonist that has no abuse potential.
 But I wondered… at a time when so many young people are dying, shouldn’t the primary issue be whether naltrexone saves lives?
 Sure, it is ‘safe’– but does it work?